oscargforce/Selenium-Java-Framework/documentation/Expect.md

 Assertions can be made with both data types "By" & "WebElement".
 OBS!!!
+- TLDR, use "By" when possible, and only use "WebElement" if you know that the page is not dynamically changing.
  - Whenever possible, use "By" instead of "WebElement".
 When WebElement is used, we will point to the same WebElement during the retries.
 If it's caught with [StaleElementReferenceException](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/StaleElementReferenceException.html) and we point to the same stale element, the test will fail due to the stale element exception.
  - One has to send out a new findElement request to get rid of the stale element, which is done only with data type By.
-Sometimes we convert WebElement back to a By locator, but for looping through a List of WebElements, sending out a new driver.findElement screws the index.
+I solved this issue by converting the WebElement back to a By locator, but it backfired when looping through a List of WebElements, sending out a new driver.findElement screws the index.

 The below code snippets are simplified version, [see the exact code here](https://github.com/oscargforce/Selenium-Java-Framework/blob/main/src/test/java/web_element_behaviour/WebElementBehaviourBase.java)
 ````java